 “The craft is gone, and that is what technology, in part, has brought us.
 What is the next Dark Side of the Moon?
 Now that the record industry barely exists, they wouldn’t have a chance to make something like that.
 There is a reason that, along with the usual top-40 juggernauts, some of the biggest touring bands are half old people, like me.”

-On the subject of craft and being derivative, it could be argued that Dark Side of the Moon was derivative, it could be argued that Elvis Presley, Bob Dylan, The Beatles, The Rolling Stones, and Led Zeppelin were all derivative.
-It could be argued that rock and roll, itself, was derived from rhythm and blues, which was derived from the blues, jazz, and swing music.
-There is no sin in being derivative, in other words, as most of what an artist does is derived from influence, but the question of how derivative an artist is has often haunted most artists that derived their craft from other, more obscure artists.
+On the subject of craft and being derivative, we could argue that Dark Side of the Moon was derivative.
+We could also argue that Elvis Presley, Bob Dylan, The Beatles, The Rolling Stones, and Led Zeppelin were all derivative.
+We could argue that rock and roll, itself, derived from rhythm and blues, and that rhythm and blues derived their sound from the blues, jazz, and swing music.
+There is no sin in being derivative, in other words, as most artists derived something from another influence, but the question of how derivative an artist is has often haunted most artists that derived their craft from other, more obscure artists.
 The question most artists have had to ask, internally and otherwise, is how much personal innovation did they add to their influences?
-And perhaps more important to this discussion, how much room was left in the zeitgeist for variation on the theme their influence created?
+Perhaps more important to this discussion is a question of how much room was left in the zeitgeist for variation on the theme their influence created?
 To quote the cliché, a time will arrive in any art form, when a future artist is attempting to squeeze blood out of a turnip, and while the room for derivatives and variations on the broad theme of rock and roll seemed so vast at one time, every art form eventually runs into a wall.

-This begs the question, would Nirvana have been as huge as they were, if they had appeared on the scene around 1983-1984, or would that have been too early for them?
+This begs the question, would Nirvana have been as huge as they were, if they had appeared on the scene around 1983-1984, or would that have been too early for them.
 Are musical waves little more than a question of timing?
 Did Nirvana hit the scene at a time when the desire to recapture whatever was lost in the late 80’s was widespread?
-The Nevermind album may have been so good that it would’ve sold in just about any rock era, but would Nevermind have outsold Quiet Riot’s Mental Health and Twisted Sister’s Stay Hungry, or would it have been deemed too derivative of an era we just experienced?
-Would Nevermind have been the ten million copies shipped phenomenon it was if it had been delivered in 1984, or was it a valiant attempt to recapture what was lost in rock that was needed at the time?
+The Nevermind album may have been so good that it would’ve sold in just about any rock era, but would Nevermind have outsold Quiet Riot’s Mental Health and Twisted Sister’s Stay Hungry, or would it have been too derivative of an era we just experienced.
+Would Nevermind have been the ten million copies shipped phenomenon it was if it hit the scene in 1984, or was it a valiant attempt to recapture what was lost in rock that we needed at the time?

 Most of the musicians, in what rock critics called the grunge movement, had varied tastes, and some of their favorite artists were more obscure than the general public’s, but the basic formula for what would critics called grunge could be found in those four groups of musicians, from the 70’s, that had deep and varied influences.
-The grunge era, it could be said, was the last innovative movement for nuanced rock.
+The grunge era, we could say, was the last innovative movement for nuanced rock.

 Talk to just about any young person in America today, and they may list off some modern artists and groups that they listen to, but most of those that could be considered rock connoisseurs will provide “classic rock” band as one of their favorite genres.
 When someone my age hears the term classic rock, they’re more prone to think of one of the 70’s bands mentioned earlier, but these young people are referring to bands that were brand new to me somewhere around yesterday, yesterday being twenty years ago.